Office of Social Innovation and Civic Participation: Pay For Success

 Pay for Success (PFS) is a signature strategy of social innovations.
 It was originally pioneered by the Ford Administration as "social impact bonds."
 PFS offers innovative ways for the government to build public-private partnerships can be bring capital to test promising practices and scale programs that work, significantly enhancing the return on taxpayer investments because government only pays for programs that achieve results.
 At the same time, PFS offers the prospect of attracting new investment capital to fund important social programs, thus potentially boosting the capital available to fund social programs while creating new return horizons for private investors.

-The Office of Social Innovation prioritized PFS in 2011 by introduce PFS in the FY12 Budget and initiating a series of events designed to educate local, county and state lawmakers about the opportunity presented by PFS.
-Since that time, the White House has hosted numerous workshops, panel discussions, and other events focused on PFS.
+The Office of Social Innovation prioritized PFS in 2011 by introducing PFS in the FY12 Budget and initiating a series of events designed to educate local, county and state lawmakers about the opportunity presented by PFS.
+Since then, the White House has hosted numerous workshops, panel discussions, and other events focused on PFS.

-The Administration also has prioritized grant programs to pilot the potential of PFS to tackle various challenges.
+The administration also has prioritized grant programs to pilot the potential of PFS to tackle various challenges.
 The Department of Justice announced three awards in September 2012: an implementation award in Cuyahoga County, Ohio and a planning award in Lowell, Massachusetts under the Second Chance Act and an additional contract to develop a blueprint for governments to use Pay for Success to reduce recidivism.

 The Department of Labor announced two awards totaling $24 million in September 2013: one to the New York Department of Labor in the amount of $12,000,000 and the other to the Massachusetts Executive Office of Labor and Workforce Development in the amount of $11,670,000.
 These grants will support programming that aims to increase employment and reduce recidivism among formerly incarcerated individuals.

 One of the key proposals SICP made for FY 2014 was a new $300 million Pay for Success Incentive Fund at the Department of Treasury.
 The Fund is designed to help State and local governments implement Pay for Success programs with financial partners.
 It will provide credit enhancements for organizations that seek to introduce Pay for Success and offer direct grants to fund outcome payments for successful, money-saving services.